 correctly centered on the target.
 BIG dots on cheap red dot optics are

-at all uncommon.
+also not at all uncommon.

 Here is a run down of the ammo I fed through the M&P 15-22 on

 its maiden trip to the range.
 I'm happy to report that all of the ammo

 reliably functioned.
 I'll also comment that the most expensive ammo, the